theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 ---

+> [!TIP]
+> Here is a link to our [Planned Improvements Proposal Doc](https://github.com/theaman249/Coding4Integrity-DeComm-Hackathon/tree/develop/DesignDocs/PlannedImprovements.pdf).
-> [!NOTE]
+>
-> Here is a link to our [Design Docs](https://github.com/theaman249/Coding4Integrity-DeComm-Hackathon/tree/develop/DesignDocs/PlannedImprovements.pdf).
+> Here is a link to our [UI Design Doc](https://github.com/theaman249/Coding4Integrity-DeComm-Hackathon/tree/develop/DesignDocs/).

 ---